claudioc/jingo/README.md

   This will be showed on the upper left corner of all the pages, in the main toolbar

+#### application.logo (string: "")

+  Supply the full URL to an image to be shown as the logo of your wiki.
+It will appear on the left of the page title in the navigation bar.
+Just set the `application.title` to an empty string to only show the Logo image.
+Please note that Jingo does not resize the image in any way (you can do it yourself using a custom CSS of course)

+#### application.favicon (string: "")

+  Supply the full URL to an image to be shown as the favicon of your wiki.
+Please note that Jingo will try to get the mime type of the image from its extension (this can easily fail for a lot of reasons)

 #### application.repository (string: "")

   Absolute path for your documents repository (mandatory).